-6 "ANC 3/4G's Report & Recommendations for the Future of the Chevy Chase Community Center," January 22, 2018, page 4.
+&lt;sup>6 "ANC 3/4G's Report & Recommendations for the Future of the Chevy Chase Community Center," January 22, 2018, page 4.

-7 FY 2021 Approved Budget and Financial Plan, FY 2021-2016 Capital Improvements Plan, August 27, 2020, page 47 (appropriating \$18,128,000 for a new Chevy Chase Neighborhood Library).
+&lt;sup>7 FY 2021 Proposed Budget and Financial Plan, FY 2021-2016 Capital Improvements Plan, August 20, 2020, page 47 (appropriating \$18,128,000 for a new Chevy Chase Neighborhood Library).

-8 2020 Comprehensive Plan Future Land Use Map.
+&lt;sup>8 2020 Comprehensive Plan Future Land Use Map.

-9 FY 2021 Approved Budget and Financial Plan, FY 2021-2016 Capital Improvements Plan, August 27, 2020, page 207.
+&lt;sup>9 FY 2021 Proposed Budget and Financial Plan, FY 2021-2016 Capital Improvements Plan, August 20, 2020, page 207.

-Based on the Comprehensive Plan, the Chevy Chase Small Area Plan, and community input, DMPED has begun a surplussing process that it believes is a predicate to soliciting proposals for new public facilities and housing in the Civic Core.
+Based on the Comprehensive Plan, the Chevy Chase Small Area Plan, and community input, DMPED has begun the surplussing process that it believes is a predicate to soliciting proposals for new public facilities and housing in the Civic Core.
 The Commission has strongly supported building "significant [at least 50%] dedicated affordable housing and work force housing with a focus on households earning 50% or less of median family income (MFI) above the Chevy Chase Community Center and the Chevy Chase Library."
 In order to maximize the amount of affordable housing (or any other additional use at the site), it is essential that the District fully fund the public facilities so that there is no need to subsidize those uses from the money that will be available for housing.

-The proposed FY 2024 capital budget for the Community Center11 merely carries forward the same funding that has been in place since 2019 - a total of \$19.5 million, \$1 million of which has already been spent, leaving only \$18.487 million (a projected balance of \$7.487 million at the end of FY 2023 and \$11 million for FY 2024).
-It was clear in 2020 that this amount would be insufficient to meet the required needs, and the shortfall is now even greater after at least four years of rapid construction-cost inflation and changes to the scope of the project.
-Even when combined with the \$24.2 million capital budget proposed for the Chevy Chase Library,12 the funding will fall short of what is required for these two new buildings, refurbished open/recreation space, and underground parking to serve the public facilities.
-Without adequate District funding to support its facilities, the community will not get the community center and library that they need, and we will not be able to create the needed affordable housing.
+The proposed FY 2024 capital budget for the Community Center merely carries forward the same funding that has been in place since 2019 - \$19.5 million, \$2 million of which has already been spent, leaving only \$17 million.
+It was clear in 2020 that this amount would be insufficient to meet the required needs, and the shortfall is now even greater after at least four years of rapid construction-cost inflation.
+Even when combined with the \$24.2 million capital budget for the Chevy Chase Library, the funding will fall short of what is required for these two new buildings, refurbished open/recreation space, and underground parking to serve the public facilities.
+Without adequate District funding to support its facilities, we will not be able to create the needed affordable housing.

-10 Resolution Reporting the Action of the 2021-2022 Commission on the 2020 Task Force on Racism's Community, Education and Health, and Housing Work Group Recommendations, December 12, 2022, page 5.
+&lt;sup>10 Resolution Reporting the Action of the 2021-2022 Commission on the 2020 Task Force on Racism's Community, Education and Health, and Housing Work Group Recommendations, December 12, 2022, page 5.